Legacy-Edition-Minigames/ToolBox/OUTKAT.md

 STP
 WIT 3000
 KAT This is a comment.
+RUN echo "Hello from embedded command line!"
 ```

-In this example, the script starts by printing "Hello, world!" to the console, then proceeds to download a file from a URL, move a file, jump to line 5, extract files from a ZIP archive, stop execution, wait for 3 seconds, and finally, ignore a comment line.
+In this example, the script starts by printing "Hello, world!" to the console, then proceeds to download a file from a URL, move a file, jump to line 5, extract files from a ZIP archive, stop execution, wait for 3 seconds, ignore a comment line, and finally, experimentally runs a command in the embedded command line.

+> **Note:** Use the `RUN` command with caution and only in controlled environments due to its experimental nature.

 ## Conclusion